There are a couple types of

 between myosin and actin.

-The thick and thin filaments are ranged
+The thick and thin filaments are arranged

 in such a way that there are myosin heads